dcreager/libcork/docs/slice.rst

 * :ref:`Resizable buffers <buffer>` via the
   :c:func:`cork_buffer_to_slice` function

-In addition, you can initialize a slice to point at a static string using the following function:
+You can also initialize a slice to point at an existing buffer:

 .. function:: void cork_slice_init_static(struct cork_slice \*dest, const void \*buf, size_t size)